-Trust is more about the belief you have in a person, including yourself – the “state of being relied upon” is a measure of ‘proof’ demonstrated by her/his/your actions.
-That is, when s/he lets you down you may have a difficult time trusting that person again, or, trusting yourself for making an error in judgment especially when this occurs time and again.
-Trust may be demonstrated in interpersonal relationships in the following ways: by keeping a secret or confidence, supporting someone during both good and bad times, and, by being truthful.
+Trust is more about the belief you have in an individual, including yourself – the “state of being relied upon” is a measure of ‘proof’ demonstrated by her/his/your actions.
+That is, when s/he lets you down, you may have a difficult time trusting that being again, or, trusting yourself for making an error in judgment especially when this occurs time and again.
+Trust may be demonstrated in interpersonal relationships in the following ways: by keeping a secret, or confidence, supporting someone during both good and bad times, and, by being truthful.

 Of course, you can still say that you have Faith in someone (as evidenced by the words loyalty, fidelity and confidence in the dictionary definition), as well as saying that you Trust God, the Universe etc., to provide for and protect you.
 Either way, without this concept in both human and spiritual relationships, life would be devoid of Meaning.

-Some ways to Keep the Faith: Read inspirational material (these books have helped me: “The Alchemist” by Paulo Coelho; “Embraced by the Light” by Betty J. Eadie; “Ask your Angels” by Alma Daniel, Timothy Wyllie, Andrew Ramer); visit your place of worship which may be a religious/spiritual building, or, a spot in Nature; talk to a wise, spiritually aware individual.
-A way to measure self-trust involves paying attention to your body when you are thinking of a person or situation that you are unsure about: an uplifting, warm bodily sensation, where you take in a breath spontaneously, is a ‘Yes’; a sinking, low, heavy physical feeling, that may cause a sickening feeling in your gut, is definitely a ‘No.’
+Some ways to Keep the Faith: Read inspirational material; visit your place of worship which may be a religious/spiritual building, or, a spot in Nature; talk to a wise, spiritually aware individual.
+A way to measure self-trust involves paying attention to your body when you are thinking of an individual, or situation that you are unsure about: an uplifting, warm bodily sensation, where you take in a breath spontaneously, is a ‘Yes’; a sinking, low, heavy physical feeling, that may cause a sickening feeling in your gut, is definitely a ‘No.’

 Aromatherapy oils that promote Faith: Rose, Frankincense and Cedarwood.